 - Blogging/YouTube: Ad revenue from videos, website traffic, or sponsorships.

-- Affiliate marketing: Promote other companies and earn commissions on sales.
+- Affiliate marketing: Promote other companies through your content and earn commissions on sales.

 Strategies to build multiple income streams